isomerpages/nhg-redcap/resources/maintenance-notices/_posts/2026-05-12-post-REDCap Staging Server Extended Maintenance (15th to 26th May 2026).md

 </li>
 <li>
 <p>As the Staging Server is <strong>intended only for learning and testing purposes</strong>,
-there are no urgent or important preparations that most Users would need to do before the Shutdown.</p>
+there are no plans to backup any existing project data.</p>
 <p></p>
 </li>
 <li>